natheDev/natheDev/README.md

-- 👋 Hi, my name is Noel Nathanael
+- 👋 Greetings!
+You can call me Noel.
-- 👀 I’m interested in Database and Software Engineering
+- 👀 I’m interested code, literally code.
-- 🌱 I’m currently a Computer Science student and will be graduating at 2025
+- 🌱 I’m currently a Computer Science student
-- 💞️ I’m looking to learn more about SE and DBE
+- 💞️ On a progress learning SE, BEe, DBe.
 - 📫 You can reach me thru www.noelnathanael.com (undeploy yet)

 <!---